Ceylon command-line plugins

 For example, I want to be able to invoke both Java and JavaScript compilers and generate the API documentation

-, or I want to be able to invoke the
+in a single command ceylon all, or I want to be able to invoke the

-module with
+ceylon.formatter module with

-instead of ceylon run ceylon.formatter
+ceylon format instead of ceylon run ceylon.formatter.

 Well, with Ceylon 1.1 we now support custom subcommands,

-plugin system.
+fashioned after the git plugin system.
 They’re easy to write: just place them in script/your/module/ceylon-foo

-and package them with ceylon plugin pack your.module
+and package them with ceylon plugin pack your.module, and you can publish them to Herd.

-Now every one can install your CLI plugin with ceylon plugin install your.module/1.0
+Now every one can install your CLI plugin with ceylon plugin install your.module/1.0 and call them with

-ceylon foo
+ceylon foo.

-What’s even better is that they will be listed in the ceylon --help
+What’s even better is that they will be listed in the ceylon --help and even work with autocompletion.

-uses one, and I encourage you to install them with ceylon plugin install ceylon.formatter/1.1.0
+ceylon.formatter uses one, and I encourage you to install them with ceylon plugin install ceylon.formatter/1.1.0

-and format your code at will with ceylon format
+and format your code at will with ceylon format :)

-also defines one and it just feels great being able to build your Ceylon project with
+ceylon.build.engine also defines one and it just feels great being able to build your Ceylon project with

-, I have to say.
+ceylon build compile, I have to say.
 Although, unfortunately that particular module has not yet been

 published to Herd yet, but hopefully it will be pushed soon.